nguyenphucminh/terminal-profile/README.md

 The last command is to create a terminal profile that will set the colors and also set the font to be the Powerline one we installed earlier (required for the theme to display correctly).

+After clone project, we move to project and excute this:
 ```bash
 ./install_profile.sh
 ```